Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series: Introduction

 \section{Introduction}

-Time series is of naturally high numerosity in the real world.
-Most algorithms are limited to the computational load for dealing with large-scale data.
-Therefore, it is very desired to compute a representation that reduces the numerosity while preserving the essential characteristics of time series, and the reasonable representation in time series often leads to a boost in algorithmic performance and dramatically alleviates the pressure of compute resources, i.e., symbolic approximation of time series has been demonstrated to speed up neural network inference \citep{EG20b}.
-However, computing symbolic representation for large-scale time series is tricky due to its high computational complexity.
+Many scientific and industrial applications generate large collections of time series, including sensor monitoring, medical signals, financial data, and high-performance computing traces.
+These datasets usually have many dimensions, contain noise, and are costly to process in their original form.
+Because of this, data mining and machine learning algorithms often require substantial computing power when working with raw time-series data, especially as the number of series, channels, or time points increases.
+Almost all data mining and machine learning algorithms suffer from the computational load for dealing with large-scale data since they scale poorly with the dimensionality{---}resulting from the curse of dimensionality~\citep{10.1145/276698.276876}.
+Therefore, it is very desired to compute a representation that reduces the numerosity while preserving the essential characteristics of time series, and the reasonable representation in time series often leads to a boost in algorithmic performance and dramatically alleviates the pressure of compute resources.

+As mentioned in \cite{lin2007experiencing}, representations based on numerical transforms are real-valued, which limits the algorithms and data structures available for them.
+In this paper, we focus on symbolic approximation techniques.
+The immediate purpose of symbolic approximation is to perform efficient time series discretization with numerosity reduction, which allows algorithms to manipulate time series in a low-dimensional representation rather than high-dimensional time series features; the efficacy can be verified by, e.g., speeding up neural network inference with symbolic time series representation \citep{EG20b}.
+However, computing such a representation for large-scale time series is tricky due to its high computational complexity.